 We’ve been working with a partner that has been selling the anti-contagion shields in Quebec but also to the Northeastern part of the USA.

 Our business is doing quite well considering what is happening to some other industries.
-The biggest impact is on our manufacturing capacity that was reduced because of the Essential businesses law that restricted the amount of employees that could be present on-site.
+The biggest impact is on our manufacturing capacity that was reduced because of the Essential businesses law that restricted the number of employees that could be present on-site.

 Genius ERP would like to give a huge shout out and thank you to Machitech for answering the call and converting manufacturing resources towards producing PPE.